future-proof-tn/randev-guide/docs/staff-guide/index.md

 In order to become a staff member in a store you need to get a store owner invitation first which will show up in your notification section that you can accept or decline.

-To do so you need to open the Randev application
+To do so you need to

+- Open the Randev application

-click on the notification icon on the top right
+- Click on the notification icon on the top right

-choose to accept or refuse the offer.
+- Choose to accept or refuse the offer.

 <p align="center"><img src=./img/invitationstaff.png><p>